asukakenji/go/generator/STORY.md

 The goroutine is started in the body of `xrange()`.
 If the client doesn't read all values from the returned channel, the goroutine blocks at `ch <- i` and never terminates.
-Since we don't have a way to "destroy" the goroutine, and it will not be garbage collected, there is a resource leak (breaks "Requirement 4").
+Since we don't have a way to "destroy" a goroutine in Go, and it will not be garbage collected, there is a resource leak (breaks "Requirement 4").
 The channel won't be closed properly too,